 Thriftway Opening in 1981: Thanks to Bob and Sharon Cram for sharing this flyer from 1981 and helping us to clarify the Thriftway dates.
 The current 1995 store building with the bell tower was added on to this 1981 building.
 Read the story about the history of Lamb’s Thriftway.

 Have you noticed the old rail bed at SW 71st Ave.?
-A new story about the southern rail line carving through Garden Home and the Middlebrooks’ property will soon tell its story.
+See our new story about the southern rail line carving through Garden Home and the Middlebrooks’ property.

 Portland Golf Club by Joanne DeHaan